elmahio/documentation/docs/logging-to-elmah-io-from-aws-lambdas.md

+---
+title: Logging to elmah.io from AWS Lambdas
+description: Learn how to set up automatic error logging of all uncaught errors inside AWS Lambdas.
+Use elmah.io to monitor your serverless environments.
+---

-# Logging from AWS Lambdas
+# Logging to elmah.io from AWS Lambdas

 Since AWS now supports .NET Core, logging to elmah.io from a lambda is easy.

 ## Logging to elmah.io from AWS Serverless Application

 AWS Serverless Applications are running on ASP.NET Core.
-The configuration therefore matches our documentation for ASP.NET Core.
+The configuration matches our documentation for ASP.NET Core.
 Check out [Logging from ASP.NET Core](https://docs.elmah.io/logging-to-elmah-io-from-aspnet-core/) for details on how to log all uncaught exceptions from an AWS Serverless Application.

 The .NET SDK for AWS comes with native support for logging to CloudWatch.
-We recommend to use Microsoft.Extensions.Logging for logging everything to CloudWatch and warnings and errors to elmah.io.
+We recommend using Microsoft.Extensions.Logging for logging everything to CloudWatch and warnings and errors to elmah.io.
 The configuration follows that of [Logging from Microsoft.Extensions.Logging](https://docs.elmah.io/logging-to-elmah-io-from-microsoft-extensions-logging/).

 AWS Serverless Applications doesn't have a `Program.cs` file.
 To configure logging, you will need to modify either `LambdaEntryPoint.cs`, `LocalEntryPoint.cs` or both: